-One of the best indicators of a fabulously kid-friendly resort is that families choose to return year after year.
-For 85 years, the Tyler Place has been welcoming families to create old-fashioned, magical summer camp memories, with an off-the-chart repeat guest rate that proves that this place is getting things very right.
+One of the best indicators of a kid-friendly resort is that families choose to return year after year.
+Since 1933, Tyler Place has been welcoming families to create old-fashioned, magical summer camp memories, with an off-the-chart repeat guest rate that proves that this place is getting things very right.

-The Tyler Place has what just may be the best all-around family programming in America.
-The day allows for kids to have fun with kids, grown-ups to have fun together, and also for families to spend quality time together.
+Tyler Place has what just may be the among the best all-around family programming in America.
+The day allows kids to have fun with kids, grown-ups to have fun together, and also for families to spend quality time together.
 There are nine age-staggered groups from newborn through 15 years old, each with its own clubhouse and super-low counselor-to-child ratios.

 Older kids from 30 months to 15 years are broken into six groups, each with its own schedule of activities.
 They play old stalwarts like Capture the Flag and Kick the Can, go swimming in the lake, play on the giant water trampoline, and go kayaking and boating.
-There are craft projects, nature outings and scavenger hunts.
+There are craft projects, nature outings, and scavenger hunts.
 In the evening group, there are movie nights and pizza parties.
-In other words, they have a terrific week at camp.
 Teens 16 and up form a young adult group, which meets up for activities and meals.

 During the four-hour afternoon break, families can do whatever they like, from organized afternoon activities such as family fishing outings and banana boat rides to family nature hikes, arts and crafts workshops, and pony rides.
 Or just kick back and head to the pool or the lake.

-The pool complex features an indoor and an outdoor pool, with a kiddie pool and a Splash Pad that has fun water features like fountains and water guns.
-Lifeguards are on duty and life jackets are available for children, if needed.
+The pool complex features an indoor and an outdoor pool, with a kiddie pool and a Splash Pad that has water features like fountains and water guns.
+Lifeguards are on duty, and life jackets are available for children if needed.

 All-inclusive pricing is based on a seven-day, Saturday-to-Saturday stay.
 Rates include lodging, all meals, the children’s camps, and the overwhelming majority of adult and family activities.
 One of the best perks of a stay is that every family member gets a complimentary loaner bike for the entire week.
-(From Barbie bikes with training wheels and trail-away bikes to mountain bikes, easy cruisers and BMX bikes, just take your pick.)
-Your base price will depend on three things: Your accommodations, number of adults and children, and children’s ages.
+From Barbie bikes with training wheels and trail-away bikes to mountain bikes, easy cruisers, and BMX bikes, just take your pick.
+Your base price depends on three things: Your accommodations, number of adults and children, and children’s ages.

-Best rooms: The Tyler Place offers over 70 accommodations spread throughout the resort.
-Most are private cottages, but there are also inn rooms and several apartment-style units carved from larger mansion-style homes.
+Tyler Place offers more than 70 accommodations spread throughout the resort.
+Most are private cottages, but there are also rooms in the inn and several apartment-style units carved from larger mansion-style homes.
 Some units are closer to the inn, others closer to the lake, and they all have various sizes and configurations.
-The reservation staff is wonderful at helping match each family with the right place.
+The reservation staff will help match your family with the right place.